ceduardorubio/websocket-node-server/README.md

 ### 0.1.0
 - Client to client communication (send messages to a specific client)
 - Add public alias and available state (true | false) to the session data for client to client communication.
+### 0.2.0
+- Built-in broadcast messages to all the clients when a client connects or disconnects, updates its public alias or its available state.(Feature will be available on the next version of the client libraries)
+- Update onAuthentication function arguments:
+    - rename data to credentialsObject:{ [key: string]: any},
+        credentialsObject: the credential object send by the client, like username and password, token, etc.
+    - rename and update arguments of setSession to startSessionWith: (serverSideSessionData:{ [key: string]: any},clientGroups?:string[], publicAlias?: string | null,available?:boolean,publicInmutableData?:any | null) => void ,
+        - serverSideSessionData: used to set the session data to the client on server side.
+It can be any object.
+        - clientGroups(optional,visible to other clients): used to set the array of strings with the groups to be set to the client.
+        - publicAlias(optional,visible to other clients): used to set the public alias to the client.
+It can be any string or null.
+If null, the authenticating client will not be able to send or receive messages from/to other authenticated clients.
+        - available(optional,visible to other clients): used to set the available state to the client.
+It can be true or false.
+If false, the authenticating client will not be able to send or receive messages from/to other authenticated clients.
+        - publicInmutableData(optional,visible to other clients): used to set the public inmutable data to the client.
+It can be any object or null
+    - authResponse:(error: any, clientSideSessionObject: { [key: string]: any}) => void
+        - error: the error object to be send to the client or null. if error is null, the client will be authenticated. if error is not null, the client will not be authenticated.
+        - clientSideSessionObject: the client side session object to be send to the client if error is null.
+It can be any object.
+- New function SetOnPrivateMessageSent(fn:((sessionSender:SocketSession,sessionReceiver:SocketSession,dataSent:any) => void ) | null) {
+    - fn: the function to be called after a client sends a private message to another client.
+It receives the next parameters:
+        - sessionSender: the session data object of the client that has sent the private message.
+        - sessionReceiver: the session data object of the client that has received the private message.
+        - dataSent: the data object send by the client that has sent the private message.